DonnieTD/Liminal/ReadMe.md

 This project is a semantic execution and analysis engine for C.

-It is not a compiler, not a traditional VM, not an IR pipeline, not a static analyzer, and not a symbolic executor.
+It is **not** a compiler, not a traditional VM, not an IR pipeline, not a static analyzer, and not a symbolic executor.

-Instead, it treats a program as a concrete trajectory through semantic state over time.
+Instead, it treats a program as a **concrete trajectory through semantic state over time**.
 The program is executed once, producing a complete semantic history.
 All understanding, reasoning, and visualization happens afterward.

 Execution is separated from analysis.
 Analysis is separated from visualization.

 ---